MohsenBizhani/Nostradamus/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+See the [LICENSE](LICENSE) file for details.

 ## Contact